ElektraInitiative/libelektra/doc/TESTING.md

 	make coverage-stop
 	make coverage-genhtml

-The htmls can be found in the build directory in the folder `coverage`.
+The HTML files can be found in the build directory in the folder `coverage`.

 See also the build server job: